 Are you longing to say goodbye to diapers but not sure when to start potty-training or how to go about it smoothly?
-Here to the rescue are the top potty-training tips from Circle of Moms members.
+Here to the rescue are the top potty-training tips from readers.

 1. Be Patient